 The women of the American Indian Movement fight from a vulnerable place only matriarchs can understand—it is a battle for their children and the culture they hope to preserve for them.
 Warrior Women chronicles the struggle of Madonna Thunder Hawk and Marcy Gilbert, a Lakota mother and daughter whose fight for indigenous rights started in the 1970s and continues today at Standing Rock.

 Through archival footage, verité, and video art, we experience Thunder Hawk’s dedication to Red Power and come to understand that activism is necessary for the very survival and success of Native culture and values for the next generation.

 Warrior Women participated in the 2017 Diversity Fellows Initiative.

 ABOUT THE DIRECTORS

 Warrior Women is directed by Christina D. King and Elizabeth Castle.

-Christina is currently in post-production on an adaptation of the New York Times best-selling novel We the Animals.
-King also recently produced the documentary Up Heartbreak Hill (POV) as well as This May Be The Last Time (Sundance Channel International), which explores the origins of Native Mvskogee worship songs in Oklahoma.
+Christina recently produced the adaptation of the New York Times best-selling novel We the Animals, as well as the documentaries Up Heartbreak Hill (POV) and This May Be The Last Time (Sundance Channel International), which explores the origins of Native Mvskogee worship songs in Oklahoma.